In this article, we’ll show you the steps to form a Virginia nonprofit corporation and how to apply for tax-exempt status.

 ZenBusiness helps make this easier by offering a registered agent service through our state partners.
 They’ll accept documents on behalf of your nonprofit and then upload them to your dashboard.

-File Articles of Incorporation with Virginia
+Step 4: File Articles of Incorporation with Virginia

 The Articles of Incorporation, once approved, are official documents that prove your nonprofit exists.
 It shows where and when the corporation was formed.